cfophoangvk/4-Pics-1-Word/README.md

 - Number of LOCs: **2,072** (Upgrading)<br>
 - 📫 Contact me at **hieuthien20042004@gmail.com**

+# NOTE: THIS PROJECT HAS BEEN CLOSED FOR MAINTAINANCE

 ### This project is VERY lite, as it is made of:

 <div style="display:flex;gap:20px;">